explodingcamera/tinywasm/README.md

 # Status

 TinyWasm, starting from version `0.3.0`, passes all the WebAssembly 1.0 tests in the [WebAssembly Test Suite](https://github.com/WebAssembly/testsuite).
-The 2.0 tests are in progress (notably `simd` and `bulk-memory-operations` are not implemented yet).
+The 2.0 tests are in progress.
 This is enough to run most WebAssembly programs, including TinyWasm itself compiled to WebAssembly (see [examples/wasm-rust.rs](./examples/wasm-rust.rs)).

 Some APIs to interact with the runtime are not yet exposed, and the existing ones are subject to change, but the core functionality is mostly complete.
 Results of the tests can be found [here](https://github.com/explodingcamera/tinywasm/tree/main/crates/tinywasm/tests/generated).